Scrambled Linear Pseudorandom Number Generators: Linear engines

-The layout of the two matrices above might seem arbitrary, but it is just derived from the implementation.
+The layout of the matrices above might seem arbitrary, but it is just derived from the implementation.
 In Figure~\ref{fig:xoshiro256} and~\ref{fig:xoshiro512} is it easy to see the algorithmic structure of a \xoshiro transformation: the second word of the state array is shifted and stored; then, in order all words of the state array are xor'd with a different word; finally, the shifted part is xor'd into the next-to-last word of the state array, and the last word is rotated.
 The shape of the matrix depends on the order chosen for the all-words xor sequence.
-Due to the all-word state mix, \xoshiro has better statistical properties than \xoroshiro, but at the same time it becomes slower in higher dimensions.
-Figure~\ref{fig:depxoshiro256} and~\ref{fig:depxoshiro512} show that also for \xoshiro data dependencies are very short.
+Figure~\ref{fig:depxoshiro256} shows that also for \xoshiro[256] dependency paths are very short, and similarly happens for \xoshiro[512].

+Note that $\xoshiro$ is not definable for a state of $2w$ bits, and it is too slow for a state of $16w$ bits, because of the large number of write operations required at each iteration.